 Then there’s ABC (Australia)’s Miss Fisher’s Murder Mysteries, a 1920s-set detective drama that’s having a few problems.
 It’s made it as far as its third season, but the fact its star has moved to London is making scheduling hard, and even creating a one-off movie needed a kickstarter project to get it up and running.

 What should you do?
 Have a think.

 That’s right: you agree to make a co-production with CBC that’s basically a mash-up of Murdoch Mysteries and Miss Fisher’s Murder Mysteries, thus killing two birds with one stone.

 Where’s the The?

 Frankie Drake Mysteries stars Lauren Lee Smith (CSI, Good Dog, This Life, The Listener) as the eponymous heroine, the only female private detective working in 1920s Toronto.
-The daughter of the late head of the criminal Drake Gang, she now solves crimes using her inherited insight with the help of partner Chantel Riley and police officer gal pal Rebecca Liddiard (Houdini and Doyle), facing off against G-Men, communists, union busters and, in this pilot episode, (spoiler) her supposedly dead mother as she investigates the disappearance of a pearl necklace from a hotel safe.
+The daughter of the late head of the criminal Drake Gang, she now solves crimes using her inherited insight with the help of partner Chantel Riley and police officer gal pal Rebecca Liddiard (Houdini and Doyle), facing off against G-Men, communists, union busters and, in this pilot episode, (spoiler) (spoiler alert) her supposedly dead mother as she investigates the disappearance of a pearl necklace from a hotel safe.